ART HISTORY

 Talk: 7pm - 9pm

-Diego Velazquez (1599-1660) was the reading artist of the Spanish Golden Age.
-Court painter to Philip IV, Verazquez is famed for his cunning compositions and bravura paint handling.
+Diego Velazquez (1599-1660) was the leading artist of the Spanish Golden Age.
+Court painter to Philip IV, Velazquez is famed for his cunning compositions and bravura paint handling.
 A painter’s painter, Velazquez was a decisive influence on modern art revered by everyone from Edouard Manet to Francis Bacon

 MAR 18TH